Updated September 2018

 This algae eating fish has also been called ugly, but I think they are really cute.
-This species can be quite costly; however, they do their job.
+These can be quite costly, however they do their job.
 They grow up to 5 inches and they love to stay in dark places.
 You cannot easily spot them during the day.

-Just like other algae eaters, they also need to be fed occasionally to ensure that they are always strong and up to their task.
+Just like other algae eaters, they also need to be fed occasionally to make sure that they’re always strong and up to their task.

-These are advantages of introducing algae eating fish to your aquarium.
+These are the advantages of introducing algae eating fish to your aquarium.